-Georgina Hedley-Smith, our part-time employed Youth Leader, has been developing our work with teenagers and young adults over the past three years.
+Georgina Hedley-Smith, our part-time employed Youth Leader, has been developing our work with teenagers and young adults over the past four years.

-Dan Ralph works with Georgina as a part-time employed Youth Worker.
-He is also one of administrators at the Christian Centre and acts as our Graphic Co-ordinator overseeing our website and social media presence.
+Dan Ralph, our other part-time employed Youth Leader, is also one of the administrators at the Christian Centre and, as our Graphic Co-ordinator, oversees our website and social media.